-Creation Method: The $\underline{F3}$ model uses FVS to generate raster surface estimates of percent canopy cover of all live trees (>=0.1 inch dbh).
+Creation Method: The F3 model uses FVS to generate raster surface estimates of percent canopy cover of all live trees (>=0.1 inch dbh).
 There is a subtle difference between the two canopy cover rasters produced by F3:

-- CPYCOVR = canopy percent cover based on stockable area for all live trees before thinning - STANDCC = canopy percent cover (corrected for crown overlap) based on stockable area for all live trees
+• CPYCOVR = canopy percent cover based on stockable area for all live trees

+• STANDCC = canopy percent cover (corrected for crown overlap) based on stockable area for all live trees

 2019 to 2022 Update: The raster surface values were adjusted to 2021 using the Ecosystem Disturbance and Recovery Tracker (eDaRT), described in the Introduction.
-All events beginning August 1, 2019 through November 30, 2021 were identified, and the corresponding Mortality Magnitude Index (MMI) values for these events was summed, giving the estimated fractional canopy cover loss per 30 m pixel over that time period.
+All eDaRT events beginning August 1, 2019 through November 30, 2021 were identified, and the corresponding Mortality Magnitude Index (MMI) values for these events was summed, giving the estimated fractional canopy cover loss per 30m pixel over that time period.
 The resulting value was subtracted from 2019 canopy cover to give 2021 canopy cover.
-It should be noted that the same MMI-based adjustment was used for both CPYCOVR and STANDCC rasters.
-Because CPYCOVR is not corrected for crown overlap, the use of a loss estimate that is an absolute proportion per 30 m pixel may result in underestimates for 2021 CPYCOVR in some cases.